besimdauti/Vue-game/README.md

 npm run build
 ```

-For detailed explanation on how things work, consult the [docs for vue-loader](http://vuejs.github.io/vue-loader).
+For detailed explanation on how things work, consult the [docs for vue js](https://vuejs.org/).